College students do it. Coffee shop customers do it too. Your neighbour in Apartment 3C is probably doing it right now.

 At home, people usually use passwords to protect their wireless network from unauthorised access.
 But a new study by the A. James Clark School of Engineering's Michel Cukier indicates that passwords alone may not provide enough protection for home wireless networks and are particularly inadequate for the wireless networks of larger organisations.

 At many organisations and locations around the country, thousands of users access widespread wireless networks legitimately at any given time.
-But, in turn, some of these users set up their own wireless networks, linked to the official network, to increase the signal in their office or home -- what computer
+But, in turn, some of these users set up their own wireless networks, linked to the official network, to increase the signal in their office or home -- what computer experts call an unmanaged wireless access point.

 If these secondary connections are not secure, they open up the entire network to trouble.
 Unsecured wireless access points pose problems for businesses, cities and other organisations that make wireless access available to customers, employees and residents.
 Unsecured connections are an open invitation to hackers seeking access to vulnerable computers.